 WAA is counted.
 The cases where this occurs is where the talent level is low, for example:

 - The 1884 Union Association had the lowest talent level of all Major Leagues.
 For this reason, the league average is essentially replacement level.
+I didn’t count any Wins Above Average from the Union Association at all.

 - League average for pitchers batting value is also typically at replacement level.